Overview of Banks in Israel

 Total assets: NIS 370.4 billion (3/2021)

-First International Bank also the only major Israeli bank that did not take part in the bank stock scandal in the country during the 1980s, making it the only one of the major banks in Israel that was not nationalized due to the crisis.
+First International Bank is also the only major Israeli bank that did not take part in the bank stock scandal in the country during the 1980s, making it the only one of the major banks in Israel that was not nationalized due to the crisis.
 It established a presence in London in 1981.
 Three years later, it opened branches in Zurich.

 Net income: NIS 750 million (2020)